I used to be a sad human being.

-I spent a lot of time angry at my mom for having me and my sister when she was poor and living in the projects.
+I spent a lot of time holding on to negative thoughts about my mom for having me and my sister when she was poor and living in the projects.
 I felt like this set me back in life.
 I blamed my problems on my mother’s life decisions and growing up poor in a shitty neighborhood.

 While growing up that way didn’t help, it didn’t rob me of my ability to make decisions.
 Blaming my problems on my childhood didn’t make my adulthood any better.

 It only served as a crutch to keep me from doing the hard work of becoming respectable, productive, and creating a life to be proud of.

 Personal responsibility is hard, and it takes practice, but you can’t take control of your life unless you claim full ownership of it.
 Take inventory of your problems and failures.
 See how you made choices that allowed each of them to happen.
 And then start working towards a stronger mindset that allows you to thrive.